-When I saw the elaborate dome of the Ettal Monastery (Kloster Ettal) for the first time, I was surprised to see such ornate architecture dramatically rising out of the countryside, juxtaposed with the area’s modest Bavarian homes.
-The monastery, located in the village of Ettal, is not far from the town of Oberammergau, which is well-known for its Passion Play that’s held every ten years.
+When I saw the elaborate dome of the Ettal Monastery (Kloster Ettal) for the first time, I was surprised to see such ornate architecture dramatically tower over the mountainous landscape, juxtaposed with the area’s Bavarian farmhouses.

-Founded in 1330, but completely rebuilt in the 1700s following a devastating fire, the complex features Baroque and Rococo architecture.
+Founded in 1330, but completely rebuilt in the 1700s following a devastating fire, the complex of the Ettal Monastery features Baroque and Rococo architecture.
 Emperor Ludwig the Bavarian had it constructed to house knights and monks.

 For many years, the monastery’s monks have brewed their own beer and made their own straw-colored liqueur using mountain herbs.
 Today, it’s still possible to buy both.